 EnBW Energie Baden-Württemberg AG

-EnBW Energie Baden-Württemberg AG is one of the largest energy supply companies in Germany and supplies electricity, gas, water and energy-related products and services to around 5.5 million customers with a workforce of 20,000 employees.
-EnBW is the only entity in Germany which is the 100% owner of one of the four high-voltage grid operators in Germany, TransnetBW, EnBW already responded to the fundamental changes due to the German Energiewende with a radical reorganisation of the company in 2013.
+EnBW Energie Baden-Württemberg AG is one of the largest energy suppliers in Germany.
+It has as workforce of 20,000 employees and supplies electricity, gas, water, and energy-related products and services to around 5.5 million customers.
+EnBW is the only entity in Germany that holds a 100% stake in one of the four high-voltage grid operators in Germany, TransnetBW.
+With a radical reorganization of the company in 2013, EnBW has already responded to the fundamental changes brought about by the German energy transition towards clean energies („Energiewende“).
 The EnBW 2020 strategy envisages the expansion of renewable energies to make them one of the main pillars of the EnBW business.
 Offshore wind power will play a central role in this process.

 The Monopolies Commission is an independent expert committee, which advises the German government and legislature in the areas of competition policy-making, competition law, and regulation.
 Its reports are published.